 A world where the AIDS epidemic is in continuous retreat, and people living with HIV have access to loving care and treatment in an environment free of stigma and discrimination.

 How Successful is Our HIV-Prevention Program at Building Sustainable and Healthy Communities?

 - Survival rates of 95% for HIV-infected children, and an overall improvement in their health measured by weight-gain, reduced number of ancillary infections and an increase in CD4 counts.
 As a result of their improved health all school age children are in school and learning.

-- Over the last six years, 100% of new born children were HIV free.
-To date, out of a total of 33 children, 32 were born HIV free even though they have HIV+ moms and older siblings.
+- Over the last six years,100% of children born to HIV+ moms were HIV free.
+To date, out of a total of 35 children, 34 were born HIV free even though they have HIV+ moms and older siblings.

 - Loan repayment rates are above 90%.
-This is extraordinary, given the difficult circumstances of our loan recipients.
+This is extraordinary, given the difficult circumstances faced by our loan recipients.
 In addtion, most loan recipients start saving a small amount each week, understand the importance of keeping children in school, and are confident about their future.

 - As a result of our malaria prevention program we are seeing a reduced incidence of malaria, and improved knowledge about malaria prevention.
 As the children improve in health, school attendance and performace goes up.

 Over a Decade of Building Strong Communities Through Health, Education, and Care for HIV+ Children

 Over the last 13 years of work we have developed a highly cost-effective way to prevent children from being born HIV positive.
 For the HIV+ children in our care, we have put in place a highly effective way to let them live close to normal lives for pennies per day.
 At this time we have 350 HIV+ children and their families in our care.
 Our comprehensive program includes pediatric HIV care, microloans for caregivers, malaria prevention and education, and educational games and activities programs.

 We believe that: